Main Page » XQuery » XQuery 4.0

 XQuery 4.0

-This article provides a summary of the most important features of the upcoming recommendation of XQuery 4.0 that are already available in BaseX.
+This article provides a summary of the most important features of the upcoming XQuery 4.0 specification that are already available in BaseX.

 Please note that the current specification is in draft status, so everything is subject to change until it is finalized.
 We have chosen to present only those features that appear sufficiently stable, but you may come across various other features in our implementation that we have not selected for documentation yet.